 You know, the world is full of people that you and I may never understand.
 People whose beliefs, values, and choices differ greatly from our own.
 We may find them in our families, across the street, or on the other side of the world.
-And though we may not understand their reality, or even remotely agree with it, we can still honor them for who they are–a precious child of God.
+And though we may not understand their reality, or even remotely agree with it, we can still honor them for who they are–a image bearer of God.

 Jesus spent much of his earthly time with people whose lifestyles were different than His values.
 He didn’t agree with or approve of their choices, but He showed them love and compassion never-the-less.
 We don’t ever have to agree on something to be kind.